ozzono/portfolio/load-balance-01/README.md

-# Load Balance Code Challenge
+# Load Balance

 Challenge [description here](./customer_success_balancing/README.md)

-* This challenge was totally adapted to Go from the original one in Ruby;
+* The code was adapted to Go from the original one in Ruby;
 * I used the same data set to apply the tests;

 ## How to run the tests

-* There are two ways of testing the challenge code;
+* There are two ways of testing the code;
-* I easened the testing with simple `make` commands:
+* I eased the testing with simple `make` commands:
   * testing with go: `make go-test`
   * testing with docker: `make docker-test`